Have e-Readers, internet spelled doom for the humble, hand-held book?

-The start of the year marks the commencement of book sales that then trickle on for the rest of the year.
-While we have all enjoyed the perks of such sales, few are aware of what goes on behind the scenes.
+The start of the year marks the commencement of book sales.
 The GUIDE speaks to bookstore owners and the management to find out why sales are significant and whether eReaders and the Internet have played havoc with book sales

 Online shopping for books and the entry of eReaders should have spelled doom for the humble, hand-held book.
 Especially, since the web offers economical prices and ships books home (for free, at times).
 Yet the interest in books and book sales remains unabated, evident in the hordes of people seen at most such events.

 “Organising a book sale helps customers buy their favourite books at lower prices, as they can buy more books during this time.
 Also, it helps to keep up with the online discounts,” shares Kinjal Shah, COO of Crossword Bookstore.

 The bookstore has been hosting sales for the last eight years, including an annual sale, a clearance sale and a children’s festival.
 Fiction, children’s books and non-fiction categories work well during such sales, observes Shah.

 He admits that the main challenge lies in identifying the best months for a book sale.
 “We also have to get maximum margins from the publishers to give customers higher discounts.
 Sales help new groups to explore books and induces people to buy books in spite of them not being a necessity,” he adds.